 A researcher, Dr. Mease is an organic chemist who specializes in radiopharmaceutical design, synthesis, and development for imaging or radiotherapy—specifically, their applications in treating cancer—with much of his research focused on prostate cancer.

 Prior to joining Johns Hopkins in 2003, Dr. Mease was a Research Professor of Radiology at The George Washington University and the University of Maryland at Baltimore.
 He also worked as a scientist in Brookhaven National Laboratory’s Medical Department.

 Dr. De Silva oversees CTMI’s process development, quality control and production.
-He has more than 5 years of radiopharmaceutical industrial experience taking hands-on technical leadership and project management role on programs which included but not limited to transfer of existing manufacturing processes from third parties, drug development and manufacturing, formulation development, analytical development and translate early discoveries into clinical use in compliance with cGMP, FDA and other international regulations.
+He has more than 8 years of industrial experience taking hands-on technical leadership and project management role on programs which included but not limited to transfer of existing manufacturing processes from third parties, drug development and manufacturing, formulation development, analytical development and translate early discoveries into clinical use in compliance with cGMP, FDA and other international regulations.